Burseraceae: Biogeography

+In 2023, the earliest Burseraceae fossils were described from multiple well-preserved wood and flower specimens from the Maastrichtian and Danian-aged Intertrappean Beds of central India.
+This suggests that the Burseraceae may have originated in Insular India around the end of the Cretaceous, and dispersed to other continents throughout the early Cenozoic.

 The mechanism of seed dispersal via animal link vectors (endozoochoric dispersal) may explain how most Burseraceae were able to expand their range so efficiently across the globe.
 Beiselia, Boswellia, and Triomma have dry fruits better suited for wind dispersal, but most Burseraceae have fleshy, edible fruit that is eaten by many animal dispersers.
 The seeds may provide a high reward in fat (24–73%) and protein (2.7–25.9%) if digested, but many animals eat just the fleshy part of the fruit and either discard the endocarp right away or excrete it some time later.
 Some known Burseraceae fruit consumers include hornbills (Buceros bicornis, Ceratogyma atrata, C. cylindricus, Penelopides panini), oilbirds (Steatnoris caripensis), fruit pigeons, warblers, vireos, orioles, flycatchers, tanagers, woodpeckers, loeries, primates (Cercopithecus spp., Lophocebus albigena), lemurs (Varecia variegate subsp. variegate), and sun bears (Helarctos malayanus).
 The fruits may also have been water dispersed.